SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Deployment scaling

-Solace PubSub+ Software Event Broker event broker can be vertically scaled by specifying the [number of concurrent client connections](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-client-connections), controlled by the `solace.size` chart parameter.
+Solace PubSub+ Software Event Broker can be scaled vertically by specifying either:
+* `solace.size` - simple sizing along the maximum number of client connections; or
+* `solace.systemScaling` - enables defining all scaling parameters and pod resources

 Depending on the `solace.redundancy` parameter, one event router pod is deployed in a single-node standalone deployment or three pods if deploying a [High-Availability (HA) group](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm).

 Horizontal scaling is possible through [connecting multiple deployments](//docs.solace.com/Overviews/DMR-Overview.htm).

-### CPU and Memory Requirements
+#### Simple vertical sizing

+The broker nodes are sized by the [maximum number of concurrent client connections](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-client-connections), controlled by the `solace.size` chart parameter.

-The following CPU and memory requirements (for each pod) are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Requirements.htm#res-req-container) for the possible `pubsubplus` chart `solace.size` parameter values:
+The broker Pod CPU and memory resource requirements are assigned according to the tier, and are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Requirements.htm#res-req-container) for the possible `solace.size` parameter values:
 * `dev`: no guaranteed performance, minimum requirements: 1 CPU, 3.4 GiB memory
 * `prod100`: up to 100 connections, minimum requirements: 2 CPU, 3.4 GiB memory
 * `prod1k`: up to 1,000 connections, minimum requirements: 2 CPU, 6.4 GiB memory